CleverCloud/HexoJS-example/README.md

 ### Deploy !

-Nothing else left to do, just go on and deploy your app :
+Nothing else left to do, just deploy your application:

 ```bash
 clever deploy
 ```